phpextra/event-manager/README.md

 ## How it works ?

 Both event and listener are interfaces.
 Events support inheritance.
-It means that listener can listen for event parents.

 ## Examples